Deviance (sociology): Other theories

-The classical school of criminology comes from the works of Cesare Beccaria and Jeremy Bentham.
+The classical school of criminology comes from the works of Cesare Beccaria, Jeremy Bentham and John Howard.
 Beccaria assumed a utilitarian view of society along with a social contract theory of the state.
 He argued that the role of the state was to maximize the greatest possible utility to the maximum number of people and to minimize those actions that harm the society.
 He argued that deviants commit deviant acts (which are harmful to the society) because of the utility it gives to the private individual.
 If the state were to match the pain of punishments with the utility of various deviant behaviors, the deviant would no longer have any incentive to commit deviant acts.
 (Note that Beccaria argued for just punishment; as raising the severity of punishments without regard to logical measurement of utility would cause increasing degrees of social harm once it reached a certain point.)

 The criminal justice system

 There are three sections of the criminal justice system that function to enforce formal deviance: